Minneapolis shooting: What we know and don't know

 - The two officers that responded to the scene are on administrative leave.

-- The investigation is being conducted by a state agency, rather than internally by the Minneapolis Police Department.
+- The investigation is being conducted by a state agency, rather than internally by Minneapolis police.

 - The officers were wearing body cameras, but they were not turned on during the incident.
 The squad camera didn't capture the incident, according to the Minnesota Department of Public Safety Bureau of Criminal Apprehension (BCA), which is investigating the police shooting.